scipy-lectures/scientific-python-lectures/intro/intro.rst

   * Very rich scientific computing libraries (a bit less than Matlab, though)

-  * Well-thought language, allowing to write very readable and well structured
-    code: we "code what we think".
+  * Well thought out language, allowing to write very readable and well structured code: we "code what we think".

   * Many libraries for other tasks than scientific computing (web server management, serial port access, etc.)